 - This event has passed.

-Looking forward to seeing you on Sunday at 10.30am.
+Looking forward to seeing plenty of Harriers on Sunday.

 For those of you aren’t aware of the historical significance of the Airman’s Grave, this small walled garden just south of the Hollies car park is in fact the crash site of a WW2 aircraft.
 On the night of 31st July 1941, a badly damaged Wellington bomber was returning from a raid on Cologne when, unable to make it back to its base at RAF Binbrook in Lincolnshire, it crashed on the Forest.
 All six crew members were killed, with the 2nd Pilot, Vic Sutton being a local man from nearby Nutley.
 Although none of the crew were buried there, the mother of the 2nd Pilot established a small memorial which grew in size as years passed.

 In recent years, the Friends of Ashdown Forest have held a brief and informal remembrance ceremony at the site, and the Harriers will join in laying a wreath at what has now become a very popular event with hundreds on foot and horseback in attendance.